Alvaro3637/Alvaro3637/README.md

 - 👋 Hi, I’m @Alvaro3637
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning Web Dev
-- 💞️ I’m looking to collaborate on euskbook.com
+- 💞️ I’m collavorating on euskbook.com

 <!---
 Alvaro3637/Alvaro3637 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.